MicrosoftDocs/microsoft-salescopilot-docs/articles/try-sales-copilot.md

 ---
 title: Sign up for a free Microsoft Sales Copilot trial
-description: Learn how to sign up for a free Microsoft Sales Copilot trial ms.date: 12/01/2023 ms.topic: article ms.service: microsoft-sales-copilot
+description: Sign up for a free 30-day trial of Microsoft Sales Copilot and get access to its key features. ms.date: 12/01/2023 ms.topic: article ms.service: microsoft-sales-copilot